 Industrial estates are areas reserved specifically for the growth of industrial plants, ancillary units, and related infrastructure facilities.
 Such areas are usually located at safe distances from cities and towns but often have residential facilities for the workers of such industrial estates.
-In many industrial estates across the world, stringent monitoring of pollution is not executed leading to pollutants from such areas contaminating the environment.
-Pollutants vary with the nature of industries present in such estates.
+In many industrial estates across the world, stringent monitoring of pollution is not executed leading to pollutants contaminating the environment.
+Pollutants vary with the nature of industries present.
 A majority of the industrial estates releasing harmful chemicals into the environment are located in South Asia, especially in India and Pakistan according to data by Pure Earth.
-100 such contaminated sites have been identified putting 5.8 million people living near these sites at risk.
+100 contaminated sites have been identified putting 5.8 million people living near these sites at risk.

 6. Industrial Dumpsites

 Mismanagement of municipal solid waste handling and dumping processes lead to environmental pollution.
 Although such kind of waste cannot be avoided since it results from basic human activities, every country sets out rules and regulations for the proper management of this waste.
 However, lack of funds, corruption, or an inefficient system often leads to unmanaged dumpsites that are potential threats to human and environmental health.